ubaumann/naf_workshop_cli_tool/docs/lab_rich.md

     To simplify the code, the `ConnectionItem` class was extended by the method `__rich__(self)` to support the rich protocoll.

     ```python title="mtu_tool/models/itms.py"
+    from typing import Optional
+    from dataclasses import dataclass

     from rich.columns import Columns
     from rich.panel import Panel
     from rich.json import JSON